688 - Pinball - live

 Someday this city will be a comic book store.

-Yeah, we'll have a comic book shop
+The what?
+Yeah, we'll have a comic book shop.

-The downtown is gonna be bars
+The downtown is going to be bars.

-We'll be closer to the airport Well
+We'll be closer to the airport.
+Well,

-a little bit
+a little bit.

-Seattle won't nobody will know Seattle.
+Seattle won't, nobody will know Seattle.
+No.

 They'll be fighting to get their name on our airport.
+Yeah.

 Yeah.

 I gotta break one of your fingers now.
+Ah.

 You didn't jukebox fast enough.
+Okay.

 I want to hear ABBA all night long.